 Founded by David and Jacqueline Johnson, Just Childcare operates a group of day nurseries providing outstanding care to children up to five years old in high quality, well invested settings.
 Phoenix invested in 2014, having backed CEO David Johnson when he ran Acorn Care and Education (a Phoenix 2001 Fund investment), and committed significant further capital to support a buy and build across the highly fragmented children's day nurseries market.

-Founded by CEO Colin Taylor, Key Retirement Group (KRG) is a leading independent provider of specialist financial products for retirees.
+Key Retirement Group (KRG) is a leading independent provider of specialist financial products for retirees.
 Through its More2Life subsidiary, KRG directly originates lifetime mortgages (LTMs) on behalf of third party funders.
-Phoenix invested in KRG in 2013.
-There has been a focus on expanding the More2Life funding base and increasing the lifetime value of customers.
+Phoenix invested in KRG in 2013 and during the investment there was a focus on expanding the More2Life funding base and increasing the lifetime value of customers.
 During ownership revenues doubled and profits more than trebled.
 In August 2017 the business was sold to Partners Group for £208m.